prometheus/docs/content/docs/guides/opentelemetry.md

 ## Enable the OTLP receiver

-By default, the OTLP receiver is disabled.
+By default, the OTLP receiver is disabled, similarly to the Remote Write receiver.
 This is because Prometheus can work without any authentication, so it would not be safe to accept incoming traffic unless explicitly configured.

-To enable the receiver you need to toggle the flag `--web.enable-otlp-receiver`.
+To enable the receiver you need to toggle the CLI flag `--web.enable-otlp-receiver`.
+This will cause Prometheus to serve OTLP metrics receiving on HTTP `/api/v1/otlp/v1/metrics` path.

 ```shell
 $ prometheus --web.enable-otlp-receiver